 Melt Chocolate:

-- Microwave: Place chocolate and 1/4 cup butter in a microwave-safe medium bowl.
-Run the microwave for 20 sec.
+- Microwave: Place chocolate and 1/4 cup (58 g) butter in a microwave-safe medium bowl.
+Run the microwave for 20 seconds.
 Stir.
-Run it again for 20 more sec.
+Run it again for 20 more seconds.
 Stir.
-Return it to the microwave and repeat until small lumps remain, remove and continue to stir to complete melting.
-Don't set more than 20-seconds at a time to prevent scorching.
+Return it to the microwave and repeat until small lumps remain, remove, and continue to stir to complete melting.
+Don't set more than 20 seconds at a time to prevent scorching.
 Set aside.

 Cookie dough: